 - Digital video meetings (or conversations)

-- Similar to IRL but with less quality
+- Similar to in person but with less quality

 - Unnecessary cognitive load and doesn't scale well.
 (See Tantek's Email is Efail)